griccardos/sweep/README.md

 Brackets are in a nice order on the left side

-Other missing symbol keys are also added, such as programming & and |, " and ' and \_ 
+Other missing symbol keys or highly used so we dont need shift are also added & | " ' _

 ## Navigation layer

 Inverted T arrow keys
 Home End Page Up and Page Down on right hand
 Function keys on left hand

 ## Other additions